nightsense/pacping/README.md

 ## country code

-[country code] may be set to `all` (to compare mirrors across the world), or to a specific two-letter country code (to compare mirrors within a single country).
+[country code] may be set to:
+- `all` (to compare mirrors across the world)
+- a specific two-letter country code (to compare mirrors within a single country).

-Run `pacping --country-codes` for an up-to-date list of countries hosting Arch mirrors, along with their codes.
+Run `pacping --country-codes` for an up-to-date list of countries hosting Arch mirrors, along with their country codes.

 ## protocol